Meandering the Masala Trail in Dandenong in Melbourne

-Today we’re meandering the Masala Trail in Dandenong in Melbourne to get a taste of Little India in one of the world’s most cosmopolitan countries.
-Nowhere is Australia’s ethnic diversity felt more than in multicultural Melbourne, the capital of its southern state Victoria, and outer-suburb Dandenong where 55% of residents are from 156 different countries.
+Meandering the Masala Trail in Dandenong in Melbourne provides a taste of Little India in one of the world’s most cosmopolitan countries.
+Nowhere is Australia’s ethnic diversity felt more than in multicultural Melbourne and outer-suburb Dandenong where 55% of residents are from 156 different countries.

 The Masala Trail is one of tour company Foodie Trails’ “spicy side trips off the road less eaten” because, somewhat surprisingly, despite Dandenong’s multi-ethnic population, its reputation as Melbourne’s Little India, and its fantastic affordable eating, few foreign travellers get to the vibrant area.

 “Because there are so many culturally diverse communities in Melbourne, the food is so diverse and so authentic — especially in Dandenong,” our guide Himanshi explains.